molybdenum-99/whatis/README.md

     -h, --help                       Show this message
 ```

+### Note on disambiguation pages

+Unfortunately, Wikipedia does not provide consistent way to tell disambiguation pages from others,
+the only way is to know is to see the page's categories (different for different languages).
+Therefore,
+currently disambiguation works currently for English, Ukrainian, Russian and Belorussian.
+Feel free
+to contribute disambiguation categories for your language versions!

+## Usage

+`gem install whatis` or add `gem "whatis"` to your `Gemfile`.

+Then use it as library (see docs for [WhatIs](www.rubydoc.info/gems/whatis/WhatIs) and its methods)
+or command-line tool (try `$ whatis --help`).

 ## How it works

 `WhatIs.this` is a small brother of large [reality](https://github.com/molybdenum-99/reality).
 Under
 the hood, it uses [infoboxer](https://github.com/molybdenum-99/infoboxer) semantic Wikipedia client.

+Most of the information is taken from API response metadata, but for some features (ambiguities
+resolution), Wikipedia page is actually parsed.

 Unlike `reality` (which tries to be _comprehensive_), `WhatIs.this` tries to be as simple yet useful,
 as possible.